 Proceedings before VCAT are open to the public; but VCAT can order that a hearing, or part of it, be held in private (s 101 VCAT Act).

-In small claims (up to $10,000), a party to the proceedings usually presents their own case; it is rare for an individual to be represented by another.
+In small claims, a party to the proceedings usually presents their own case; it is rare for an individual to be represented by another.
 A company can be represented by one of its officers.

 It is uncommon for legal representation to be allowed in small claims.
 A barrister or solicitor will not be allowed to represent a party unless:

 1 all the parties to the proceeding agree or VCAT so directs; and

 2 VCAT is satisfied that the parties – other than the party who applied for the appearance of a lawyer – shall not be unfairly disadvantaged (sch 1 cl 4D(1) VCAT Act).

 An applicant who needs someone to represent them should provide a written authorisation.

 Where the dispute is not a small claim, costs may be awarded at VCAT’s discretion (s 109 VCAT Act).
 The provisions relating to a small claim provide that no order for costs can be made (sch 1 cl 4I) (except for applications under section 120 for a review of a case decided in a party’s absence).